 Conc (µg/kg) is going to tell us how many micrograms of that substance are in each kilogram of our product.
-In this particular case, the column is marked with “ND” as these metals are non-detectable in our flower.
+In this particular case, the columns marked with “ND” means that none of said metal is detectable in the flower.

 A reporting limit is the limit of detection for a specific target for a sample after adjustments have been made for dilutions and moisture content.
 In other words, the sample may have trace amounts of the substance being tested for, but not detectable by the test because of instrument limitations.